alocay/react-image-fuzzy/README.md

        filter={Filters.Greyscale} />
 ```

 By default React Fuzzy will display a `canvas` element for the resulting image.
-If an `img` element is desired, just use the `useImg` property:
+If an `img` element is desired in the DOM, just use the `useImg` property:

 ```
 <Fuzzy url={myImage}